 - The SSE Hydro Arena & the Clyde Arc Bridge: This modern neighbourhood embody Glasgow’s new face and future.
 The light system transforms the concert hall and the bridge into pieces of art at night, perfect for a last walk after dinner.

 With all these exciting things to do in Glasgow, do not forget to pick up your scuba diving gear at Aquatron Dive Shop (open Mon-Fri 10 am-6 pm, Sat 9 am-5 pm, 30 Stanley St., Glasgow, +44 141 429 7575).
 They have everything you need dry suits, tanks, weights, etc. I recommend to contact them before, to book what you need.

 Day 2 – Arrochar & Loch Long

-The first scuba diving spot on Loch Long, the A-Frame, is only 45 minutes away from Glasgow.
-I’d like to recommend it if you are renting most of your gear, especially a dry suit.
-If anything goes wrong you are close enough to go back to Glasgow, fix what needs to be and refill your tanks.
-Otherwise, within the many dive sites on the shores of Loch Long, I’d like to recommend Conger Alley and Twin Piers.
-If you took 2 tanks, you need to choose one of them to dive Loch Fyne on the way to Oban, where you can refill your tanks.
+The first scuba diving spot on Loch Long is the A-Frame, only 45 minutes away from Glasgow.
+If anything goes wrong with your rental gear, you are close enough to go back to Glasgow.
+Otherwise, a bit further on the shores of Loch Long, I prefer Conger Alley and Twin Piers.
+If you took 2 tanks, you need to choose one of them to scuba dive in Loch Fyne on the way to Oban, where you can refill your tanks.
 Parking space is limited for each site, so an early start in the morning is recommended.

 Day 3 – Saint Catherine & Loch Fyne